sabeenski/final-project-meal-planner-client/README.md

 ### Project Management
 * We followed agile development methodology, a daily Scrum meeting to discuss, plan and share new ideas.
 Trello was used to track our daily tasks and Slack was used as a communication channel.

-**The back-end repo can be found here: https://github.com/sabeenski/final-project-meal-planner-server**
+**The back-end repo can be found here**: https://github.com/sabeenski/final-project-meal-planner-server